cloudera/hue/docs/docs-site/content/developer/development/_index.md

     docker push gethue/nginx
     docker push gethue/nginx:4.7.0

-Documentation
+### Documentation

+Documentation is currently being auto refreshed every morning of the week and run as a container.

-[Build it](#Documentation) and push it to the docs host.
+The manual process otherwise would be to [build it](#Documentation) and push it to the docs host.

-Build the doc website:

-    cd docs/docs-site

-    hugo

-Release:
+### Release

     ssh root@docs.gethue.com
     cd /var/www/docs.gethue.com